mobizt/FirebaseClient/README.md

 A `Firebase Admin SDK Service Account` is created automatically when you create a Firebase project or add Firebase to a Google Cloud project and it is used to communicate with Firebase.

-The `Service Account` credentials are required for `OAuth2.0 access token` and `custom token` authentications via the `ServiceAuth` and `CustomAuth` provider classes.
+The `Service Account` credentials are required for `OAuth2.0 access token authentication using service account` and `ID token authorization using service account` via the `ServiceAuth` and `CustomAuth` provider classes.

 The `Service Account` private key contains the `Service Account` credentials which used for initialize the Firebase mobile app.

 To generate and download `Service Account` private key file, in the `Project Settings` page in the [`Google Firebase Console`](https://console.firebase.google.com/), click at `Service accounts` tab and `Generate new private key`.

-Open the .json file that is already downloaded with text editor.
+To use `Service Account` in your sketch, open the .json file that is already downloaded with the text editor.

 ```json
 {